-- Notification of award for Federal Lands Access Program (FLAP) grant for Stateline Rd.
-(Quarter 2) - Finalize the 2023 update to the Active Transportation Plan (October-December 2023) - Prepare and submit at least one Cycle 7 Active Transportation Program grant application.

-- Support the Big Pine Paiute Tribe's ATP grant application efforts as needed. - Prepare PSR's for previously identified high priority roads, including Old Spanish Trail and Upper Rock Creek Rd. - Prepare and Submit 2023 RTIP and STIP.
+- Began coordination with FHWA Central Lands Division staff to implement the Federal Lands Access Program (FLAP) grant for Stateline Rd.
+(Quarter 2) - Finalize the 2023 update to the Active Transportation Plan (February 2024-February 2024) - Submitted two Cycle 7 Active Transportation Program grant applications, by Bishop City staff for Sierra Street improvements and by Inyo County staff for the town of Tecopa. - Supported the Big Pine Paiute Tribe's ATP grant application efforts as needed. - Prepare and Submit 2023 RTIP (Q2).

-- Remain involved in the development and the allocation of funds for transportation planningspecific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program.
-(Quarterly/As needed, ICLTC staff) - 2.
-Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
+- Remain involved in the development and the allocation of funds for transportation planningspecific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program, RAISE, Climate Adaptation Planning program.
+(Quarterly/As needed, ICLTC staff) - Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
 This task will not involve any site-specific environmental survey.
 (As needed, ICLTC staff) - 3.
 Ensure that safety and security are considered in the planning and selection of alternatives for proposed local projects.
 (As needed, ICLTC staff) - Coordinate Statewide Integrated Traffic Records System (SWITRS) and other collision databases from local law enforcement agencies (CHP, Inyo County Sheriff, and Bishop Police) to identify, prioritize and incorporate safety considerations into the planning of transportation projects.
-(July 2023 - June 2024, ICLTC staff/consultant) - Review data from local law enforcement and resource management agencies to identify, prioritize and incorporate measures into planning for transportation projects involving wildlife movement and related traffic safety.
-(July 2023 - June 2024, ICLTC, consultant) - 6.
+(Q1-Q4, ICLTC staff/consultant) - 5.
+Review data from local law enforcement and resource management agencies to identify, prioritize and incorporate measures into planning for transportation projects involving wildlife movement and related traffic safety.
+(Q1-Q4, ICLTC, consultant) - 6.
 Participate and sponsor planning activities related to access and circulation at the Bishop Airport.
 (Quarterly, As needed) - 7.
 Participate in public meetings and transportation studies to identify appropriate local projects that would be suitable for grant proposals.
 (As needed, ICLTC staff, consultant) - 8.
 The ICLTC shall use performance measures in the evaluation and selection of future planning projects.
 (As needed, ICLTC staff, consultant) - 9.
 Coordinate and consult with the five Tribal Governments.
-(As needed, ICLTC staff, consultant)

-- Review the Pedestrian Facilities Inventory of County, City, and Tribal Government roadways and pursuant to the Americans with Disabilities Act.
+(As needed, ICLTC staff, consultant) - 10.
+Review the Pedestrian Facilities Inventory of County, City, and Tribal Government roadways and pursuant to the Americans with Disabilities Act.
 Prioritize projects and search for appropriate funding.
 (As needed, ICLTC staff, consultant) - 11.
-Update the County and City-wide Active Transportation Plan.
-(July 2023- June 2024, ICLTC staff, consultant) - 12.
 Coordinate with Caltrans, California Highway Patrol, and Inyo County Sheriff to obtain data regarding fatal and severe injury collisions.
 (Ongoing, as needed, ICLTC staff, consultant)

-Work Element 400.1 Funding Sources:
+Work Element 400.1 Funding Sources:Rural Planning Assistance fund\$30,000Total\$30,000

-Rural Planning Assistance fund \$10,000

-Amendment No. 1 FY21-22 RPA Carry Over \$25,509.29

-Total \$35,509.29